Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_1_nginx.rst

         #
         # proj = myproject                    # Set a variable named "proj"
         #                                       so we can use it elsewhere in this
-        #                                       block of config
+        #                                       block of config.
         #
         # chmod-socket = 020                  # Change permissions on socket to
-        #                                       at least 020 so that in combination
+        #                                       at least 020 so that, in combination
-        #                                       with "--gid www-data", Nginx will be able
+        #                                       with "--gid www-data", nginx will be able
-        #                                       to write to it after uWSGI creates it
+        #                                       to write to it after uWSGI creates it.
         #
         # enable-threads                      # Execute threads that are in your app
         #